 What Is the Importance of Slack in Remote Work?

-The importance of Slack in remote work is that it provides remote teams the flexibility they need while staying connected and productive.
+Slack is important in remote work because it provides remote teams with the flexibility they need while staying connected and productive.
 It’s a powerful tool that helps organizations centralize information and create multiple channels to discuss relevant topics.

 Find out how to further improve the productivity of your remote team.

 Users can also freely set their status, arrange quick calls, send reminders, and follow up on action items using Slack.
-There are specific keyboard shortcuts that users need to know to enhance their user experience, but for those familiar with tech, this should be easy.
+Specific keyboard shortcuts are needed to enhance users’ experience, but for those familiar with tech, this should be easy.

-Although there are other communication tools in the market, Slack is preferred by various companies due to its customizability to fit a company’s processes without having to leave the app.
+Although there are other communication tools on the market, Slack is preferred by various companies due to its customizability to fit a company’s processes without leaving the app.

 How to Use Slack for Remote Teams

 Slack is best used for work, whether in-person or remote.
-It offers easy-to-use essential functions.
-It also has various subscriptions, which companies may avail depending on their need.
+It offers easy-to-use essential functions and various subscriptions, which companies may avail themselves of depending on their needs.

 This section will use the free version as an example to show you how Slack works.
 We’ll also use it on the web, covering only some of its basic functions.